 There's no denying it – electric cars are taking over!
 It's happening already.

-More and more people are realizing the benefits of electric cars over dinosaur-powered vehicles and it’s only a matter of time before people realise the actual cost savings by owning an electric vehicle.
+More and more people are realizing the benefits of electric cars over dinosaur-powered vehicles, and it's only a matter of time before people realise the actual cost savings of owning an electric vehicle.